 Step 6: Release it.
 Hit publish, send it off, whatever applies.
 Don’t file it away to check over again and again, just get it out there and move on to the next thing.

 Download the Printable Cheat Sheet

 If you’d like to download and print a free PDF of the above process, sign up below with your name and email address to get exclusive access to my resource library.
-It’s free to join, and you can unsubscribe at any time.

 Did you know?